-Each of us can contribute to managing this epidemic with a responsible approach
+Each of us can contribute by responsible approach

 - Regularly and thoroughly clean your hands with an alcohol-based hand rub or wash them with soap and water.
 Why?
 Washing your hands with soap and water or using alcohol-based hand rub kills viruses that may be on your hands.